Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/Private Helm Registry/private-helm-registry-openshift-tenant.md

-# Private Helm Registry Openshift Tenant Configuration
+# OpenShift Tenant configuration for Private Helm Registry

+Configuring the OpenShift Tenant to use a private Helm Registry requires the following steps:
+1. Generate a sealedSecret with the required values
+2. Add the sealedSecrets to your OpenShift Tenant

 ## Configuring a Sealed Secret for integration with Argo CD

-Now that we have configured the ACR access token or an App Registration with the appropriate permissions, an ACR aswell as noted down the required variables.
-We configure the sealed secret needed for the Argo CD integration.

 Before moving on to the next step we need to have the appropriate values noted down. **Note that the chosen method of authentication will dictate the values needed for the username and password.**